Retainer (orthodontics): Fixed retainers

 Fixed retainers are often used to provide orthodontic retention and avoid relapse.
 They commonly consist of a wire bonded with acid etch and composite to the lingual/palatal surface of the anterior teeth.
 In fixed retainers, composite is usually placed to bond and to cover the wire, whilst ensuring no interference in the interdental space.
 Fixed retainers are used in situations where instability is more likely, such as severe rotations, periodontal disease and median diastemas.
 Occasionally the patient will require a removable retainer as well.
 Fixed bonded retainers can be designed with a smooth wire or flexible spiral wire which is also known as multi-strand wire.
 The most commonly used are multi-strand wire bonded to all six anterior teeth or a round stainless steel wire bonded to the canines only.
-Although fixed retainers depend less on the patient’s cooperation for regular wearing, they are more difficult to clean and therefore need more attention from the patient to prevent plaque accumulation and subsequent gingival inflammation.
+Although fixed retainers depend less on the patient's cooperation for regular wearing, they are more difficult to clean and therefore need more attention from the patient to prevent plaque accumulation and subsequent gingival inflammation.

-Other removable retainers

-Types of removable retainers in addition to Hawley and vacuum-formed are Begg and Barrer retainers.
-Begg retainers have the labial bow extending around the distal aspect of the terminal molar.
-They allow occlusal settling, as no wire work crosses the occlusion.
-Begg retainers are robust enough to be worn during eating, however they are less retentive than Hawley retainers and the labial bow is more prone to distortion.